Lucy Webb Hayes: First Lady of Ohio

 While Rutherford was Governor of Ohio, Lucy often accompanied her husband on visits to prisons, correctional institutions for boys and girls, hospitals for the mentally ill, and facilities for the deaf and mute.

 In 1870, Lucy and her friends established a soldiers' orphans home in Xenia, Ohio.

 Rutherford initially chose not to run for a third term as governor and in 1873, the family moved to Spiegel Grove.
 Rutherford's uncle, Sardis Birchard, had built the house years earlier with them in mind.
-This house would later become the first presidential library.
+This house would later become one of the first presidential libraries.

 In 1875, Rutherford ran for and won a third term as governor.
 The hard fought victory brought Rutherford to national prominence.
 In June 1876, he was nominated for president by the Republican party.

 Lucy played an active role in her husband's administration and lobbied the state legislature to provide more funding to schools, orphanages, and insane asylums.

 Their youngest child, named for General Manning F. Force, was born in 1873 and died in 1874, while the Hayes family lived at Spiegel Grove.